 J Y Pillay Fellow

 Dr Nick R Smith is a scholar of urban transformation, planning, and policy.
 He received his AB (East Asian Studies), AM (Architecture), and PhD (Urban Planning) from Harvard University.
 He has also held visiting positions at Oxford University (Oxford China Centre), Chongqing University (Faculty of Architecture and Urban Planning), and Renmin University (History).
 Dr Smith’s work has been supported by the National Science Foundation (USA), the Fulbright Scholarship, the Wenner-Gren Foundation, the Kaifeng Foundation, the Fairbank Center for Chinese Studies, the Ministry of Education (PRC), and the Ministry of Science and Technology (PRC).
 In 2011 and 2012, Dr Smith served as Secretary of the International Association for China Planning, and he is currently a member of the Advisory Board for the Urban China Research Network.
-Dr Smith is also affiliated with the Lee Kuan Yew School of Public Policy.
+Dr Smith is also the current JY Pillay Fellow at Yale-NUS College.

 Dr Smith is a scholar of urban transformation and planning.
 His work explores the city as an institution and planning as a process of institution building.
 Combining the perspectives of new institutional economics, development anthropology, and urban sociology, Dr Smith investigates how urbanisation inscribes the ‘rules of the game’ into the space of the city.
-Using a combination of ethnography, spatial analysis, and archival research, he primarily pursues these processes through investigations of peri-urban villages—contexts of instability, liminality, and rapid change where new forms of urbanisation are produced and contested.
+Using a combination of ethnography, spatial analysis, and archival research, he investigates these processes in contexts of instability, liminality, and rapid change where new forms of urbanisation are produced and contested.

 Refereed Journal Articles: